mika-n/NGPCarMenu/ReadMe.md

 - The car specification window doesn't show additional information potentially available in custom car models (FIA category, creator and version of 3D car model, AudioFMOD sound bank).
 - The car menu name shows the original car name even when RBR would use custom cars published by WorkerBee (NGP models) or other custom 3D car models.
 - The menu and model name has room for only short car model names (number of characters).
+- RBRTM car selection doesn't show NGP car information and car preview images.
+RBRTM stage selection doesn't show a map preview image and if there is a long list of stages then it takes several key presses to drive again the same stage.
+- RBR_RX stage selection list doesn't scroll if there are more than 20 BTB stages and the menu doesn't show a map preview image.

 This **NGPCarMenu RBR plugin solves these problems** by doing following enhancements to the built-in "Select Car" menu:
 - Shows a custom car preview image using the actual 3D model of custom car models.